 Dirty environment is a threat to any society, it makes us prone to so many types of diseases caused by one infection or the other, carriers such as bacteria, insects and rodents becomes our partners and neighbor even in our homes, offices and our immediate environment.
 Diseases and infections such as malaria, typhoid, trachoma disease to mention but a few are all caused by dirty, unclean water and polluted air.
 Among other diseases and infection, we will take trachoma infection as a case study.

 Trachoma spreads easily due to negligence on our part.
 The disease is curtailed if we do what is necessary and put all measures in place to prevent its spread.
-When there is dirt in our homes, offices and surroundings, we are directly inviting this dreaded disease to ourselves, family and our staff, resulting to unhealthy living.
+When there is dirt in our homes, offices, and surroundings, we are directly inviting this dreaded disease to ourselves, our family, and our staff, resulting in unhealthy living.

-The disease is a bacteria infectious disease that affects the eye, with the bacterium Chlamydia trachomatis.
-It is a public health problem in 37 countries, and is responsible for the blindness or visual impairment of about 1.9 million people.
+The disease is a bacterial infectious disease that affects the eye, with the bacterium Chlamydia trachomatis.
+It is a public health problem in 37 countries and is responsible for the blindness or visual impairment of about 1.9 million people.

 Statistical analysis shows that 158 million people live in trachoma endemic areas and are at risk of contracting the disease of trachoma blindness.